animafps/fpsmath/readme.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 ## 🎉 Acknowledgements

 - [Kovaak's Sensitivity Matcher Script](https://github.com/KovaaK/SensitivityMatcher) - Tool used to find the yaw values
 - [Sensitivity-Converter-Bot](https://github.com/JSanchezIO/Sensitivity-Converter-Bot) - The inspiration for me making this bot
 - Nocro - Helped with the initial math equations
 - [Kovaak's Website/Articles](https://kovaak.com) - Source of many of the terms and ideas used in the bot

-## License
+## ⚠️ License

-The source code of the FPSMath bot are licensed under [AGPLv3](license).
-The content of the documentation is licensed under [Creative Commons Attribution-ShareAlike 4.0 International](docs/license).
+The source code of the fpsmath bot are licensed under [AGPLv3](license).
+The content of the documentation(docs/) is licensed under [Creative Commons Attribution-ShareAlike 4.0 International](docs/license).